 From December through February the fresh powdered snowshoe trails surrounding Schroon Lake offer the ideal winter playground for those looking to get up close with nature.
-Book your Schroon Lake accommodations, and enjoy a cozy B&B or Inn to start your snowshoeing journey.
+Book your Schroon Lake accommodations, and enjoy a cozy B&B or inn to start your snowshoe journey.
 No experience required!

-When your day of adventure is complete, warm up by the fire of your lodge, or in one of our fine restaurants right here in town.
+When your day of adventure is complete, warm up by the fire in your lodge, or in one of our fine restaurants right here in town.

 The Hoffman Notch Wilderness area is a great place to start.
-A popular trek for families and beginners is the Big Pond Trail, which is a manageable three mile Adirondack snowshoe hike lasting about two hours.
+A popular trek for families and beginners is the Big Pond Trail, which is a manageable 3-mile Adirondack snowshoe hike lasting about two hours.

 East of the lake, visitors can take an enchanting moonlight snowshoe trek in the 46,283 acres of Pharaoh Lake Wilderness, experiencing a serene perspective of the forest unlike any other.
 Crane Pond is an enjoyable choice too.

 - Is a fairly easy winter sport to learn

 - Excellent for families, couples, non-skiers, and outdoor enthusiasts of all kinds

 - Snowshoe getaways can be as easy or challenging as you desire

 Read about a fine excursion with Choosing the right cave.
 Secure the services of a local guide or outfitter who can steer you toward the best winter trails for your ability and has equipment to buy or rent.